Summer College Application Tasks for Rising Seniors

 After your Senior Year Begins

-- Request an unofficial transcript from Mrs. Roma in the Counseling Office.
+- Request an unofficial transcript from the Counseling Secretary.
 This will help you fill out the Courses & Grades section.

-- Keep your Counselor, Mrs. Roma, and Mrs. Stephens informed about what is needed when for particular schools.
+- Keep your Counselor, the Counseling Secretary, and Mrs. Stephens informed about what is needed when for particular schools.

 5. Work on your Application Essay/ Personal Statement (if you need one)